briangmiguel/technology-modernization-fund/_pages/team.md

 ---

-## Technology Modernization Fund: Customer Experience Portfolio Technical Leads
+## Technology Modernization Fund: Technical Leads

-The Technology Modernization Fund (TMF) is hiring for the role of GS-15 Technical Leads for the [Customer Experience Portfolio](tmf.cio.gov/cx).
-Technical Leads are crucial to helping the government invest over $1 billion in funding (including through the American Rescue Plan) to modernize government systems.
+The Technology Modernization Fund (TMF) is hiring for the role of GS-15 Technical Leads.
+Technical Leads are crucial to helping the TMF invest and manage over $1 billion in funding (including through the American Rescue Plan) to modernize government systems.
 This is an opportunity to make a huge difference in the lives of the public.
 This page contains a high-level summary of the roles we are trying to fill.

 ### Opportunity overview